Shatterstar: Fictional character biography

 Shatterstar is later seen in Madripoor, earning his money by fighting in arenas.
 He was sought out by Spiral, who had one of her agents make Shatterstar believe she wanted to kill him.
 However, Spiral had previously admitted in an emotional confession to Cable, when he demanded that she reveal all that she knew about the answers behind the mysteries of Shatterstar's origin immediately after Shatterstar and Benjamin Russell had been merged, that both young men "meant more than life itself to her" before teleporting away.
 With a fake quest, Spiral lured Shatterstar to an alternate universe she had conquered and ruled.
 On that Earth, Spiral had also killed most of that world's heroes and mutants.
 That Earth's Shatterstar had been killed as well.
 He was found by that Earth's rebel forces, including Cable and some other members he knew from X-Force.
 Together, they eventually defeated Spiral.
 Upon returning to the mainstream Earth, Shatterstar was contacted by Cable and requested to temporarily join him on a mission to defeat the Skornn.
 Shatterstar agreed, but first Cable wanted him to train with the monks on Mount Xixabangma.
 After those monks were killed by Skornn's worshipers, Shatterstar was reunited with his old team and they eventually killed the Skornn.

-Following M-Day and the passing of the Superhuman Registration Act, Shatterstar teamed up with Domino and Caliban (all X-Force members) to break The 198 out of the encampment set up for mutants on the grounds of the Xavier Institute.
+Following M-Day and the passing of the Superhuman Registration Act, Shatterstar teamed up with Domino and Caliban to break The 198 out of the encampment set up for mutants on the grounds of the Xavier Institute.
 They took the escapees to a secret base provided to them by Captain America via Nick Fury.
-While fighting O*N*E, he nearly killed Micromax, claiming that while there is no such thing as murder during war, he had only meant to disable him.
+While fighting forces of the Office of National Emergency, Shatterstar nearly kills Micromax, claiming that while there is no such thing as murder during war, he had only meant to disable him.